-Jehovah’s Witnesses have what they call a “two witness” rule when it comes to allegations of a serious sin.
-Anyone making an accusation against another person, for the most part, must present a second witness to that crime or wrongdoing, if the accused person does not confess.
+Jehovah’s Witnesses have what they call a “two witness” rule when it comes to allegations of child sex abuse in their religion.
+Anyone making an accusation against another person for this type of abuse, for the most part, must present a second witness to that crime or wrongdoing, if the accused person does not confess.
 If the accuser cannot produce another witness, the matter is typically dropped.

 Misapplication of Scripture

 Where does the misapplication of scripture come into play?

 While both Matthew and Deuteronomy talk about the need for two witnesses, Deuteronomy chapter 22 talks about what should happen if a woman was raped.
 The woman was required to scream during this attack and, if she did not, she was put to death along with the rapist for apparently consenting to the act.

 However, verses 25-27 say that if the assault happened in a field, the man alone should die, “For he happened to meet her in the field, and the engaged girl screamed, but there was no one to rescue her.”